ibm-cloud-docs/satellite/link-endpoints.md

 3. The {{site.data.keyword.satelliteshort}} Link connector resolves the request to the destination's IP address and port, and forwards the request to the destination resource.

 **What happens if {{site.data.keyword.satelliteshort}} Link becomes unavailable?**
 Your on-location workloads continue to run independently even if the location's connectivity to {{site.data.keyword.cloud_notm}} is unavailable.
 However, if any applications use a Link endpoint to communicate with {{site.data.keyword.cloud_notm}}, communication between those apps and {{site.data.keyword.cloud_notm}} is disrupted.
-Additionally, any requested changes to your {{site.data.keyword.satelliteshort}} location, such as adding hosts or access control requests to IBM services through {{site.data.keyword.iamshort}}, are disrupted.
+Additionally, any requested changes to your {{site.data.keyword.satelliteshort}} location, such as adding hosts or access control requests to {{site.data.keyword.IBM_notm}} services through {{site.data.keyword.iamshort}}, are disrupted.
 After connectivity is restored, logs and events are sent to your [{{site.data.keyword.la_full_notm}} and {{site.data.keyword.at_full_notm}} instances](/docs/satellite?topic=satellite-health).
 Note that {{site.data.keyword.satelliteshort}} Link depends on the underlying connectivity of your hosts' local network to monitor and maintain the managed services for your {{site.data.keyword.satelliteshort}} location.

 ### External network requirements and security
 {: #link-security}